jenkinsci/job-dsl-plugin/docs/Job-reference.md

 ```

 Polls Gerrit for changes.
 This DSL method works slightly differently by exposing most of its functionality in its own
 block.
 This is accommodating how the plugin can be pointed to multiple projects and trigger on many events.

-The events
-block takes the "short name" of an event.
-When looking at the raw config.xml for a job which uses the Gerrit trigger,
-you'll see multiple class names in the triggerOnEvents element.
-The DSL method will take the names in the events block
-and prepend it with 'com.sonyericsson.hudson.plugins.gerrit.trigger.hudsontrigger.events.Plugin' and append 'Event',
-meaning that shorter names like ChangeMerged and DraftPublished can be used.
+The usage "short names" in the event closure is deprecated since 1.26.

 Requires the [Gerrit Trigger Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Gerrit+Trigger).